jimbro1000/DIY-Video/README.md

 The font generator in initial design iterations will be a simple eprom that does not require external addressing

+## Roadmap ##

+### Stage 1 ###

+The initial design stage is to define the hardware and interfaces, the broad timing requirements and what modules are dependent.
+The goal is to achieve a design that can be tested in self-contained modules, that together can implement a basic bitmap based video generator.

+### Stage 2 ###

+The initial design will be verified and refined to prove that the modules work.
+No attempt to integrate the modules will be attempted at this stage.
+Signal and power requirements will be added to the design

+### Stage 3 ###

+Modules will be implemented as independent PCBs to be re-verified.
+A backplane to integrate the modules will be needed with scope to extend the design to include other sub-systems

+### Stage 4 ###

+This is the first opportunity to integrate the entire set of modules defined.
+To provide a usable display that can be verified the system will also need to be integrated with a host computer to drive the video memory content

 ## License ##

 This project is licensed under CC BY-SA 4.0